mansibm6/mansibm6/README.md

 ## Current Work Update:

-- 🎒 I’m currently doing my Masters in Engineering Data Science at the University of Houston and I am also working as an AI/ML Developer on campus.
+- 🎒 I’m currently doing my Masters in Engineering Data Science at the University of Houston.
+I am also working as an AI/ML Developer at the University of Houston.

 ## Socials:
 * [Github](https://github.com/mansibm6)